dttung79/todowidget/README.md

 ## Notes

-- The widget refreshes every minute
+- The widget refreshes every hour
 - Tasks and settings are saved in local storage

 Enjoy staying organized with your new desktop to-do list!